GLOBAL MARKETS-Oil pinballs off 1999 lows, stocks clamber higher

 By Marc Jones

-LONDON, April 22 (Reuters) - Oil took markets on another rollercoaster ride on Wednesday as Brent somehow managed to reverse an early 12% crash to 1999 lows and give battered petrocurrencies and stock markets something buoyant to climb on.
+LONDON, April 22 (Reuters) - Oil took markets on another rollercoaster ride on Wednesday as Brent reversed an early 12% crash to 1999 lows and gave battered petro-currencies and equities something buoyant to climb on.

-The wildest trading in oil market history continued with benchmark Brent initially swallow-diving below $16 a barrel LCOc1, after U.S. crude prices had gone deeply negative earlier in the week, only to then rally to nearly $20.
+The wildest trading in oil market history continued with benchmark Brent back up more than 10% to over $21 a barrel LCOc1 by the time U.S. traders logged on oblivious to the earlier swallow-dive that took it below $16 a barrel at one point.
 O/R

 With coronavirus lockdowns slashing demand for everything from petrol to jet fuel, and markets still bloated by a turf war being fought by Saudi Arabia and Russia, places to store the excess supply are running out.

-"There is nowhere to put the oil so it shouldn't come as any surprise to anyone that the front months (oil price contracts) are getting decimated," Peel said, though he predicted it should be a relatively temporary situation.
+"There is nowhere to put the oil, so it shouldn't come as any surprise to anyone that the front months (oil price contracts) are getting decimated," Peel said, predicting it should be a relatively temporary situation.

-As well as the fightback from oil, there was encouragement that Europe's main stock markets were moving higher after a poor close overnight in New York and a mixed day for Asia.
+As well as the fightback from oil, there was encouragement that Europe's main stock markets and U.S. markets were moving higher .N after a poor close in New York on Tuesday and a mixed day for Asia.

 Focus was on whether European Union leaders, who meet on Thursday, will be able to agree more aid to help the region cope with the coronavirus outbreak.
 Recent days have seen a blizzard of fresh stimulus announced in other economies.

-The pan-European STOXX 600 index .STOXX and Wall Street futures were up around 1%, after both went tumbling more than 3% on Tuesday following the collapse in oil prices. .EU
+The pan-European STOXX 600 index .STOXX and Wall Street main markets were up around 2%, after both went tumbling more than 3% on Tuesday following the collapse in oil prices. .EU

+Italian shares .FTMIB gained a more modest 1.3% and the government's bond yields began to climb again as worries remained about the country's eyewatering debt levels.

 MAGIC MONEY FORESTS